exercism/legacy-docs/contributing-to-language-tracks/improving-consistency-across-tracks.md

 * The test cases should not require people to follow one very specific way to solve the problem, e.g. the tests should avoid checking for helper functions that might not be present in other implementations.
 * Performance tests should not be included in the canonical test data.

-Once you've decided on a set of test cases, create the `canonical-data.json` file following the guidelines in [x-common's README][data-format-docs].
+Once you've decided on a set of test cases, create the `canonical-data.json` file following the guidelines in [problem-specifications's README][data-format-docs].

 If you are unsure about any of the considerations make a pull request with an initial proposal and ask the community for help.